alexpohl/alexpohl.github.io/_pages/Presentations.md

 ## Talks in international meetings

+__[40**]__ Yohler R., Schuster E., Mitchell C., __Pohl A.__, Finnegan S. Development of an inverse modelling framework for determining the drivers of mass extinction events and application to the Late Ordovician record of graptolites, NAPC (North American Paleontological Convention) 2024, Ann Arbor, MI, USA.

-__[39**]__ Tetard M., Okazaki Y., __Pohl A.__, Ridgwell A., Ovsepyan E., Beaufort L. Response of Pacific ocean oxygenation to Atlantic circulation changes, AGU 2023, San Francisco, CA, USA.
+__[39]__ Tetard M., Okazaki Y., __Pohl A.__, Ridgwell A., Ovsepyan E., Beaufort L. Response of Pacific ocean oxygenation to Atlantic circulation changes, AGU 2023, San Francisco, CA, USA.

-__[38**]__ Ridgwell A., __Pohl A.__, Valdes P., Hardisty D., Valdes P. Challenges in reconstructing past ocean oxygenation, AGU 2023, San Francisco, CA, USA.
+__[38]__ Ridgwell A., __Pohl A.__, Valdes P., Hardisty D., Valdes P. Challenges in reconstructing past ocean oxygenation, AGU 2023, San Francisco, CA, USA.

-__[37**]__ Prow A.N., Lu Z., Bättler C.L., He T., Yang Z., Singh P., Kemeny P., __Pohl A.__, Bhattacharya T., van de Schootbrugge B., Payne J.L.
+__[37]__ Prow A.N., Lu Z., Bättler C.L., He T., Yang Z., Singh P., Kemeny P., __Pohl A.__, Bhattacharya T., van de Schootbrugge B., Payne J.L.
 Examining the influence of carbonate diagenesis on paleo-redox indicators across the Triassic-Jurassic boundary: implications for contrasting conditions at the European margin, AGU 2023, San Francisco, CA, USA.

 __[36*]__ Godderis Y., Maffre P., __Pohl A.__.
 The role of the thickness of the regolith cover on the Earth climate stability.
 Tereno Ozcar 2023, Bonn, Germany.